Frequently Asked Questions

 Q: Is it appropriate to have letters of recommendation from non-sorority members (teachers, community leaders, etc.) sent in?
 If so, should they be sent to the individual houses or simply to the Panhellenic office?

 A: Firstly, all letters of recommendation should go directly to the houses themselves.
-Typically, letters of recommendation come from alumni of that house, however, any recommendation you would like to send in will be read.
+Typically, letters of recommendation come from alumnae of that house; however, any recommendation you would like to send in will be read.
+Please check the “Letters of Recommendation” page under “Recruitment” for information on where to send letters of recommendation.

 Q: What is this Bid Night "run to the row" I keep hearing about?

-A: It's a minor tradition on the way to Bid Night celebrations (AFTER rush has ended and Bid Cards have been distributed, don't sweat it!) where new pledge classes run with their new sisters to their new houses.
+A: It's a minor tradition on the way to Bid Day celebrations (AFTER rush has ended and Bid Cards have been distributed, don't sweat it!) where new pledge classes run with their new sisters to their new houses.
+This is not an actual race and does not require any physical preparation; it is completely okay to walk or run however fast or slow you feel comfortable!

 Q: (Mothers) I would like to stay with my daughter through recruitment, am I allowed to wait in the break room with her and be with her throughout recruitment?

 A: Although we're happy to hear how much you love your daughter, we do believe that this would cause excessive crowding in the break room and an over congestion of the row during recruitment.
-Please trust that your daughters are in our well trained Panhellenic Council and Recruitment Councilor hands and wait for your daughter in her dorm or apartment if you do chose to stay the week.
+Please trust that your daughters are in the hands of our well-trained Panhellenic Council members and Recruitment Counselors, and wait for your daughter in her dorm or apartment if you do choose to stay during the week.

 Q: I have class conflicts one day of rush, is it possible to rearrange my schedule to go to my priority houses?

-A: Out of fairness to all of the houses, no, this is not allowed.
-However, please be sure to e-mail firstname.lastname@example.org with your class conflicts as soon as possible.
+A: Out of fairness to all of the houses, this is not allowed.
+Please be sure to e-mail firstname.lastname@example.org with your class conflicts as soon as possible and we will do our best to craft a schedule that works for you.

 Q: If I'm a Spring admit, should I fly out for Fall Formal Recruitment or wait until next fall?